 19 2.5.1 A telecommunication that may be exchanged during:

-– sessions of the ITU Administrative Council,
+– sessions of the ITU Council,

 – conferences and meetings of the ITU

-between, on the one hand, representatives of Members of the Administrative Council, members of delegations, senior officials of the permanent organs of the Union and their authorized colleagues attending conferences and meetings of the ITU and, on the other, their administrations or recognized private operating agency or the ITU, and relating either to matters under discussion by the Administrative Council, conferences and meetings of the ITU or to public international telecommunications.
+between, on the one hand, representatives of Member States of the Council, members of delegations, senior officials of the permanent organs of the Union and their authorized colleagues attending conferences and meetings of the ITU and, on the other, their administrations or operating agency or the ITU, and relating either to matters under discussion by the Council, conferences and meetings of the ITU or to public international telecommunications.

 Reasons: Definition used later in the text of the ITRs.